 “I prefer an educated patient – one who has done some homework before we meet.”

 Dr. Evans says that patients are a lot more savvy – they know what they want and how they want it done.
 It’s a great advantage when someone has done the research because it means they are going to take responsibility for their own care before and after the procedure.
 Of course there is a downside because there’s lots of hype and misinformation on the internet, in articles etc. Dr. Evans says “It’s my job to try to clear up the myths and make sure each patient is clear about the benefits and risks.”

 “I recommend what I think is best.
 I’m open, honest and really want to partner with my patients.”

 Most of Dr. Evans patients come from word-of-mouth referrals.
-Through written questionnaires, notes from referring physicians and a candid conversation with each patient, he builds a relationship with each one of his patients and then determines if he can recommend proceeding.
-He says, “It is said in my field that the reason the medical education program is so long is to learn who NOT to operate on.”
+He builds a relationship with each one and through written questionnaires, notes from referring physicians and a candid conversation with each patient, he then determines if he can recommend proceeding.
+He says, “It is said in his field that the reason the medical education program is so long is to learn who NOT to operate on.”

 “I have a lot of interests outside of my work.”

-Although Dr. Evans spends 70 to 80 hours a week in his practice, he also spends a good deal of his free time with his wife of 29 years and their two boys who are now both graduates of USC.
-He is a runner, mountain biker, snow skier and says he “dabbles in golf.”
+Although Dr. Evans spends 70-80 hours a week in his practice, he also spends a good deal of his free time with his wife of 32 years and their two children.
+He is a runner, mountain biker, snow skier, and says he “dabbles in golf.”
 Traveling extensively for both work and pleasure is important to him because he loves to integrate himself into the culture, learn about international trends that he can apply to his practice, and discover new ways to solve surgical problems.